Graduate teaching assistants

 Who is eligible for the programme?

-You will be able to access advice, videos a workbook, and a wide range of teaching of learning matters once you are enrolled on the training.
+You will be able to access a wide range of teaching on learning matters once you are enrolled on the training.

 The next training sessions will take place on: